These video games could give Fortnite a run for its money - Local News 8

 “Rocket Arena” is a multiplayer shooter game unrelated to the mega-popular “Fortnite” — but many called out the art style, font and rapid-fire playing style as similar.

-Unlike the other games on this list, Rocket Arena isn’t free, coming in at $29.99 to start.
+Unlike most of the other games on this list, Rocket Arena isn’t free, coming in at $29.99 to start.
 And it may have been a flop.

 Davis, the Kowloon Nights adviser, was quick to point out that the game is now on sale, despite its recent July 14 launch.
 The price was cut to about $5, although the sale appears to have ended at the time of writing.